LibraryOfCongress/api.congress.gov/python/README.md

 Windows folks will probably need to type `python` before any scripts, assuming python is on your PATH.

+## API Credentials
+Sign up for and retrieve your API key from https://api.congress.gov/sign-up

 ## Typical Use of CDGClient